Wanniassa

 Wanniassa is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, Wanniassa's estimated population is around 7,744.
-This reflects a decrease from the 2021 Census figure of 7,885 people, a change inferred from AreaSearch's estimation of 7,721 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 1,434 persons per square kilometer, above national averages assessed by AreaSearch.
-While Wanniassa experienced a 1.8% decline since census, the SA3 area achieved 0.1% growth.
-Overseas migration contributed approximately 53.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, the suburb of Wanniassa's population is estimated at around 7,744.
+This reflects a decrease of 141 people (1.8%) since the 2021 Census, which reported a population of 7,885 people.
+The change is inferred from the resident population of 7,721, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 42 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,434 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+While Wanniassa experienced a 1.8% decline since census, the SA3 area achieved 0.1% growth, highlighting divergent population trends.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 53.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population